Diabetes: Management and Prevention of Complications

 To view this activity you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+, or Adobe Flash Player 9+.
 Be sure to disable your pop-up blocking software prior to the beginning of this activity.

-This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists and therapists interested in improving diabetes care.
+This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists, social workers and therapists interested in improving diabetes care.

 - 1.00 ACPE - Pharmacists